How an olive oil hobbyist turned certified sommelier is parlaying a passion into a career in education and beyond.

 “What changed with the sommelier course was it gave me more breadth and also the vision about the olive oil world as well as a lot of inspiration,” she said.
 “The course unlocked this project [My Pure Olive] and I decided really to go for it.
 To build an educational platform even without a commercial dimension in the beginning, really just to increase education.”

-Petkova’s blog along with her most recent masterclass is where she is beginning to lay the groundwork of her educational platform.
-Along with the olive oil tasting, she spent a lot of time last Sunday explaining some basic olive oil knowledge.
+Petkova’s blog, along with her most recent masterclass, is where she is beginning to lay the groundwork of her educational platform.
+Along with the olive oil tasting, she spent much time last Sunday explaining some basic olive oil knowledge.

-Olive oil is not widely used in Bulgaria, with oilseeds, such as canola and sunflower, dominating the country’s domestic cooking oils market.
+Olive oil is not widely used in Bulgaria, but oilseeds such as canola and sunflower dominate the country’s domestic cooking oils market.

 “In Bulgaria, unfortunately, we are not growing olive trees for oil or table olive production.
 It is mainly for decorative purposes,” she said.
 “Although the country is a neighbor to Turkey and Greece, so there are some areas where there might be an option for growing olives.”